If you’re wondering what to serve with your steak, you’ve come to the right place.

 Miso-ginger eggplant

-It’s fancy and full of umami flavors which are strangely addicting.
-I like to add some ginger too, it adds a nice tang and keeps everything from getting too sweet.
+It’s full of umami flavors from the soy sauce-based glaze, which also helps enhance the natural glutamates in your steak.
+I like to add some ginger too, because it adds a nice tang and keeps everything from getting too sweet.

 Why we love this recipe: it will turn any plate into an Insta-worthy meal.